Blow-up phenomena in nonlocal eigenvalue problems: when theories of $L^1$ and $L^2$ meet: Acknowledgements

 \section{Acknowledgements}

 H.C. has received funding from the European Research Council under the Grant Agreement No 721675.
 He acknowledges the kind hospitality received in the Universidad Aut\'{o}noma de Madrid during his visit in January 2020.
 The work of D.G-C. and JLV was funded by grant PGC2018-098440-B-I00 from the Spanish Government.
 J.~L.~V\'azquez is also an Honorary Professor at Univ.\ Complutense de Madrid.
 H.C. is grateful to Xavier Ros-Oton for pointing out the connection between the weighted trace operator and the Poho\v{z}aev identity, and to Yannick Sire for a helpful comment on interpolation spaces.
 H.C. also indebted to Alessio Figalli for an enlightening comment concerning regularity and for motivating encouragements.
+We thank the anonymous referee for useful comments.